Getting IoT Device Design Right for EMC and the 'Interference of Things'

 Get rid of ‘sticking plaster’ components

-Adherence to these EMC rules for IoT should mean additional components aren’t needed – those we use for fixing EMI issues which don’t contribute to the circuit’s ideal behaviour.
-Indeed, with smaller form-factors being the norm, you’ll be fighting for every square millimetre of board real estate.
+Adherence to these EMC rules for IoT should mean additional components aren’t needed – those we use for fixing EMI issues which don’t contribute to the circuit’s ideal behavior.
+Indeed, with smaller form-factors being the norm, you’ll be fighting for every square millimeter of board real estate.

 Increasing the number of components or board layers to combat EMI can easily tip a project from high to low profitability because of the additional material costs and delayed product launch dates.